csaez/quicklauncher/README.md

 QuickLauncher
 =============
-A simple menu to find and execute Softimage commands and scripts.
+A quick menu to find and execute Softimage/Maya commands and scripts.

 Dependencies
 ------------